JetBrains/kotlin-web-site/docs/topics/interfaces.md

 [//]: # (title: Interfaces)

 Interfaces in Kotlin can contain declarations of abstract methods, as well as method implementations.
-What makes them different from abstract classes is that interfaces cannot store a state.
+What makes them different from abstract classes is that interfaces cannot store state.
 They can have properties, but these need to be abstract or provide accessor implementations.

 An interface is defined using the keyword `interface`: